Do I Need Permission to Install an EV Charger?

 Do I need permission to install an EV charger at home?

-If you don’t have off-street parking then you do currently need planning permission to install an EV charger.
 If you do have off-street parking then you generally do not need planning permission, except in the following circumstances:

 Listed buildings - If you reside in a home that has been identified as having special architectural or historic interest and is included on a statutory list, and is therefore protected from alterations, you may need to apply for planning permission before proceeding with the installation.